NeoZorK/neozork-hld-prediction/docs/development/comprehensive-data-quality-final-summary.md

 - Added exclusion list for metadata columns that are expected to have duplicated values
 - System now ignores duplicated values in columns like `source_file`, `filename`, `batch_id`, etc.

+### 4. ✅ Multiple Attempts Required for Complete Fix

+**Problem**: System required multiple runs to fix all issues because fixing one type of issue could create new duplicate rows, requiring additional runs.

+**Solution**:
+- Added automatic duplicate removal after each fix operation
+- Added final duplicate removal step to ensure no duplicates remain
+- Enhanced verification to catch any remaining issues

 ## Key Improvements

 ### Enhanced DateTime Detection